chef/knife-azure/DOC_CHANGES.md

 This is equivalent to using the Azure portal to create a Chef-enabled VM as described in the [Chef documentation](https://docs.chef.io/azure_portal.html).

-### `azure_vm_startup_timeout` option in server create
-The number of minutes that knife-azure will wait for the virtual machine to reach the 'provisioning' state.
-Default is 10.

-### `azure_vm_ready_timeout` option in server create
-The number of minutes that knife-azure will wait for the virtual machine state to transition from 'provisioning' to 'ready'.
-Default is 15.

 ### `auth_timeout` option in server create
 When boostrapping Windows nodes, this is the maximum time in minutes to wait